-Figure 3 shows the global surface temperature simulations of five AGCMs as forced by their observed global SST and sea ice analyses for DJF 2002-03.
-As an assessment of the boundary forced signal for this case, we diagnose the occurrences of unanimous sign agreement among the ensemble mean anomalies of all five AGCM simulations.
-The regions of unanimous agreement are indicated by color-shading in Fig. 4.
-Within the regions of agreement there is fairly high confidence of having detected the sign of the boundary forced signal, whereas outside of that region the confidence of detection is judged to be inadequate.
-Over North America, all five AGCMs simulated above normal surface temperature in the western U.S. and southwestern Canada, and below normal temperature along the east U.S. coast from the Gulf of Mexico northeastward to southeastern Canada (Fig. 4).
+AGCM simulations.
+Within the regions of agreement (Fig. 4) there is fairly high confidence of having detected the sign of the boundary-forced signal, whereas outside of that region the confidence of detection is judged to be inadequate.
+Over North America, all five AGCMs simulated abovenormal 2-m temperature in the western United States and southwestern Canada, and below-normal temperature along the U.S. east coast from the Gulf of Mexico northeastward to southeastern Canada (Fig. 4).
 There is also unanimous agreement that the specified SSTs yielded positive temperature anomalies over nearly all tropical landmasses.

 In the analysis above, the mean of the ensemble simulations is interpreted as providing the most likely boundary-forced climate signal for each AGCM.
-Such analysis focuses only on the polarity of the signal, with no regard to amplitude, and unanimity of sign across all AGCMs is required to claim detection of the atmospheric signal.5 The probability that five AGCMs having independently designed dynamical cores and parameterization schemes will produce the same atmospheric anomaly sign in the absence of any signal is only 2/25, or 0.06.
-(This is the same binomial probability as that of flipping a fair coin five times and getting the same outcome each time: 2-5 for all heads, plus 2-5 for all tails.)
+Such analysis focuses only on the polarity of the signal, with no regard to amplitude, and unanimity of sign across all AGCMs is required to claim detection of the atmospheric signal.6 The probability that five AGCMs having independently designed dynamical cores and parameterization schemes will produce the same atmospheric anomaly sign in the absence of any signal is only $2/2^5$, or 0.06.
+(This is the same binomial probability as that of flipping a fair coin five times and getting the same outcome each time: 2^{-5} for all heads, plus 2^{-5} for all tails.)
 The actual probability is higher than 0.06 to the extent that model biases are shared across the models.
-Nevertheless, agreement among a set of models, each contributing as large an ensemble of runs as possible to its ensemble mean, is one viable approach to detection of the boundary forced signal on an individual case basis.
+Nevertheless, agreement among a set of models, each contributing as large an ensemble of runs as possible to its ensemble mean, is one viable approach to the detection of the boundaryforced signal on an individual case basis.